 (This image depicts the style of the product named in the recall as well as others that are “materially similar,” although the make/model of the product shown is unknown.)

-Share these flyers with the public, CPSTs:
+Share these resources with the public and CPSTs:

 Maryland Kids in Safety Seats